 The Defense Base Act (DBA) offers many protections for civilian contractors working overseas.
 One of these is that workers do not have to prove fault or negligence of their employers in order to get injury compensation.
-They just have to prove that their injuries were caused or worsened by their employment.
+They just have to prove that their injuries were caused or worsened due to being overseas.

 However, this guarantee of coverage comes at a price.
 By agreeing to pay the medical costs of a worker’s injury, employers cannot be sued for additional costs of an accident, such as lost wages and pain and suffering.